Coping With Pregnancy Related Musculoskeletal Discomforts

 Aerobic activities and activities that promote musculoskeletal ﬁtness are part of an overall exercise prescription.
 Typically, aerobic exercise can consist of any activities that use large muscle groups in a continuous rhythmic manner and the intensity very importantly should be based on scales which measure the rate of perceived exertion.
 Exercises for musculoskeletal fitness include strength training and ﬂexibility exercises.

-The 2003 Canadian clinical practice guidelines for exercise in pregnancy and the postpartum period, issued jointly by the Society of Obstetricians and Gynecologists of Canada and the Canadian Society for Exercise Physiology, provide more speciﬁc recommendation.
+The 2003 Canadian clinical practice guidelines for exercise in pregnancy and the postpartum period, issued jointly by the Society of Obstetricians and Gynecologists of Canada and the Canadian Society for Exercise Physiology, provides more speciﬁc recommendation.
 Previously sedentary women should be counselled to begin with 15 minutes of continuous exercise three times per week and work towards a goal of 30 minutes four times per week.

 Specific stability exercises